remusao/remusao.github.io/posts/python-dbm-module.md

 ---
-title: TIL - Python has a Built-in Persistent Key-Value Store
+title: TIL—Python has a built-in persistent key-value store
 date: 2018-06-10
 logo: python
 issue: 15
 lang: en
 ---

 Python is, in a lot of ways, a very rich language.
 After years of using it, I still regularly discover new parts of the ecosystem, even in the standard library.
 In particular, there are a few modules which are not